 HIGH TECHNOLOGY TAKES ON A DEEPER DIMENSION In 1986, for the first time ever, IWC unveiled a Da Vinci in a ceramic case.
-The new Da Vinci Chronograph Ceramic combines zirconium oxide, which is extremely scratch-resistant, nonmagnetic and acid-proof, with grade 5 titanium, a material that has proven its worth in aircraft manufacture, amongst other things.
+The Da Vinci Chronograph Ceramic presented in 2010, combines zirconium oxide, which is extremely scratch-resistant, nonmagnetic and acid-proof, with grade 5 titanium, a material that has proven its worth in aircraft manufacture, amongst other things.
 Apart from the striking bezel, other parts machined from titanium are the case back, the crown and the buttons.
-For the first time ever, the titanium is satin-finished and polished, giving the watch its luxurious appearance and smooth, silky feel, The inside of the case likewise features various innovations.
+For the first time ever, the titanium is satin-finished and polished, giving the watch its luxurious appearance and smooth, silky feel.
+The inside of the case likewise features various innovations.
 In another first for IWC, the movement mounting and the seats for the operating parts are machined directly into the ceramic casing ring.
-The chronograph push-buttons are fitted with newly developed, wear-resistant pushpins, likewise made of ceramic.
+The chronograph push-buttons are fitted with wear-resistant pushpins, likewise made of ceramic.
 Also new for IWC is the extravagant design of the dial, which has assumed an attractive, three-dimensional quality.
-The réhaut volant, a tonneaushaped minute display, appears to hover above the dial, while the stopwatch hand partially glides below it.
+The réhaut volant, a tonneau-shaped minute display, appears to hover above the dial, while the stopwatch hand partially glides below it.
 This floating chapter ring assumes the same convex shape as the sapphire glass, making the inner surface of the bezel appear flatter.
-The watch's overall appearance is rounded off by a specially treated calfskin strap whose surface structure is reminiscent of a high-tech fabric.
-The flyback chronograph combines the hour and minute counters in a single totaliser.
-Top: High-tech ceramic and grade 5 titanium for the case and a floating chapter ring for the dial: the new Da Vinci Chronograph Ceramic embodies the art of engineering at its finest DA VINCI CHRONOGRAPH CERAMIC REFERENCE 3766
+The watch's overall appearance is complemented by a specially treated calfskin strap whose surface structure is reminiscent of a high-tech fabric.
+The flyback chronograph combines the hour and minute counters in a single totalizer.
+Top: High-tech ceramic and grade 5 titanium for the case, together with a floating chapter ring for the dial: the Da Vinci Chronograph Ceramic embodies the art of engineering at its finest DA VINCI CHRONOGRAPH CERAMIC Reference 3766

-A NEW TAKE ON CALCULATING TIME

-In 1985, with its unrivalled Da Vinci calendar/chronograph movement, IWC heralded the arrival of a new age in mechanics.
-Then, in 2007, the Da Vinci Chronograph featuring the IWC-manufactured 89360 calibre in an innovative tonneau-shaped case with a glass back cover marked the advent of another new and exciting future.
-As in the past, it records seconds with the large central chronograph hand but displays longer periods of time in easily legible form, with two analogue hands, on a single subdial.
+A NEW TAKE ON CALCULATING TIME In 1985, with its unrivalled Da Vinci calendar/ chronograph movement, IWC heralded the arrival of a new age in mechanics.
+Then, in 2007, the Da Vinci Chronograph, featuring an IWCmanufactured movement from the 89000-calibre family in an innovative tonneau-shaped case with a glass back cover, marked the advent of another new and exciting future.
+As in the past, it records seconds with the large central chronograph hand but displays longer periods of time in an easily legible form, with two analogue hands, on a single subdial.
 Stopped hours and minutes can be read off immediately and unmistakably as if on a second time display.
 They no longer need to be viewed in separate counters and added together.
 This innovation, which is based on an extremely sophisticated movement design, has substantially increased the chronograph's practical benefits.

-DA VINCI CHRONOGRAPH REFERENCE 3764

-Reference IW376410

-in 18-carat white gold with dark

-brown alligator leather strap

-Reference IW376411
+Top: The IWC-manufactured movement from the 89000-calibre family allows stopped times of longer than a minute to be read off easily on a totalizer DA VINCI CHRONOGRAPH Reference 3764

-in 18-carat rose gold with dark

-brown alligator leather strap (also available

-with 18-carat rose gold bracelet)
+Reference IW376417 in 18-carat white gold with dark brown alligator leather strap Reference IW376418 in 18-carat rose gold with dark brown alligator leather strap (also available with 18-carat rose gold bracelet)

-Reference IW376413 in stainless steel with black alligator leather strap
+Reference IW376421 in stainless steel with black alligator leather strap